 When the time comes to cover the same material for a different audience, run the algorithm again using the original document applying the new attributes and goals of your second audience.

 Most modern apps rely on frequent and efficient GC.

-Being a good architect for modern app development can be supported through the habit of frequent and efficient personal GC.
+Being a good modern architect can be supported through the habit of frequent and efficient personal GC.